patagonaa/music-sync-converter/README.md

 # music-sync-converter
 Sync music for use on flash drives in car radios and such.
-Convert unsupported files by extension, codec and profile.
+Detect and convert unsupported files by extension, codec and profile.

+_Should_ work on Linux and macOS as well, but is untested.

 ## Usage:
 `.\MusicSyncConverter.exe config.json`

 ### Example config:
 - Sync `Z:\Audio` to `E:\Audio`
+- Copy all MP3, WMA and AAC-LC files
-- Convert all files that are not MP3, WMA or AAC-LC to AAC-LC 192kbit/s
+- Convert all unsupported files (Fall back to AAC-LC 192kbit/s)
 - Exclude `Z:\Audio\Webradio` and `Z:\Audio\Music\Albums\Nickelback`

 ```js